Skip to Content

 The village, home to around 900 people, is situated on a makeshift island.
 Surrounded by water on all sides, a number of small streams keep the village self-contained.
 Meanwhile, Loughs Corrib and Mask lie to the south and north.

-There’s no shortage of amazing things to do in Cong, and you’ll easily find plenty to do on a weekend-long visit.
+There’s no shortage of worthwhile things to do in Cong, and you’ll easily find plenty to do on a weekend-long visit.

 It’s also a fine base to see some of the best things to do in Mayo, if you want to explore the surrounds of the town.
 Here are our favourites.